-- Cardon Children's Medical Center in Mesa, AZ (Level III)
+- Cardon Children's Medical Center in Mesa, Arizona (Level III)

-- Banner Thunderbird Medical Center in Glendale, AZ (Level III)
+- Banner Thunderbird Medical Center in Glendale, Arizona (Level III)

-- Banner Good Samaritan Medical Center in Phoenix, AZ (Level III)
+- Banner – University Medical Center Phoenix in Phoenix, Arizona (Level III)

-- Banner Estrella Medical Center in Phoenix, AZ (Level IIEQ)
+- Banner Estrella Medical Center in Phoenix, Arizona (Level IIEQ)

-- North Colorado Medical Center in Greeley, CO (Level II)
+- North Colorado Medical Center in Greeley, Colorado (Level II)